enzyme/axiom/README.md

 Axiom comes with a set of command line generators for quickly creating skeleton implementations of the various interfaces included.

-To use the command like tool, run it from the console at the root of your project as:
+To use the command line tool, run it from the console at the root of your project as:

 ```bash
 php vendor/bin/axiom list